Root1527/weii-joins/readme.txt

-this project partially used ai for reformatting and converting to rust btw
+this project partially used ai btw

 To start make sure to edit the config.